pasta870/Psych-Engine-0.5.2-Android/README.md

-# Friday Night Funkin' - Psych Engine Android Support
+# Friday Night Funkin' - OS Engine - Modded Psych Engine

-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.
+## IMPORTANT NOTE:

+I need help with making good wikis.
+So if you can, ping me in [my discord server](https://discord.gg/5vEHTRjNck) if you wanna help me.

+!!Add mods by folders (mods/my-mod/) instead of just (mods/)!!!
+Or it'll break engine

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.